juliacodez/nodered-workshop/content/Setting Up/_index.md

 ## Basic Auth

-1. To set up basic auth drag a 'Send SMS' node from the palette on the left onto the canvas, double click the node to open the properties, and then click on the pencil icon where it says `Add new nexmobasic`
+1. To set up basic auth drag a 'Send SMS' node from the palette on the left onto the canvas, double click the node to open the properties, and then click on the pencil icon where it says **Add new nexmobasic...**

     ![SMS Node Config](/SMS_Node_Auth.png)

-2. In the window that opens enter your API Key and API Secret, Then Click `Add`
+2. In the window that opens enter your API Key and API Secret, Then Click **Add**

     ![Basic Auth](/Basic_Auth.png)